 A-2.
 Big Hill (southeast of Montpelier, ID) was claimed to be the longest, steepest hill on the wagon trail between the Missouri River and Fort Hall.
 The climb up Big Hill (part of the Sheep Creek Hills, also called the Preuss Range) was difficult and the descent was steep and dangerous.
-Traces of the trail on the hillsides are visible from the shoulder pullout on the north side of the road.
-The scars of the wagon trail wind under the power lines and crest the hillside ahead.
-Continue another 8 miles to a pullout near milepost 441.7, where the state has placed historical signs for Big Hill and the McAuley Road.
-Faint traces of the old descent route dive off the point of the bluff and follow the ridgeline down to the floor of Bear River Valley.
-This land is privately owned.
-Please observe the trail from the public right-of-way.
+Traces of the trail on the hillsides are visible from the highway.
+The McAuley Road, a cutoff that avoided that climb, was blazed in 1852.
+It followed Sheep Creek south around the southern point of the Sheep Creek Hills.